Political consciousness: False consciousness

 In Marx's view, consciousness was always political, for it was always the outcome of politic-economic circumstances.
 What one thinks of life, power, and self, for Marx, is always a product of ideological forces.

 For Marx, ideologies appear to explain and justify the current distribution of wealth and power in a society.
 In societies with unequal allocations of wealth and power, ideologies present these inequalities as acceptable, virtuous, inevitable, and so forth.
 Ideologies thus tend to lead people to accept the status quo.
 The subordinate people come to believe in their subordination: the peasants to accept the rule of the aristocracy, the factory workers to accept the rule of the owners, consumers the rule of corporations.
 This belief in one's own subordination, which comes about through ideology, is, for Marx, false consciousness.

 That is, conditions of inequality create ideologies which confuse people about their true aspirations, loyalties, and purposes.
-Thus, for example, the working class has often been, for Marx, beguiled by nationalism, organized religion, and other distractions.
-These ideological devices help to keep people from realizing that it is they who produce wealth, they who deserve the fruits of the land, all who can prosper: instead of literally thinking for themselves, they think the thoughts given to them by the ruling class.
+Thus, for example, the working class has often been, for Marx, beguiled by nationalism, organised religion, and other distractions.
+These ideological devices help to keep people from realising that it is they who produce wealth, they who deserve the fruits of the land, all who can prosper: instead of literally thinking for themselves, they think the thoughts given to them by the ruling class.